Confluence 5.8 Upgrade Notes

 - Before you upgrade, we strongly recommend that you back up your installation directory, home directory and database.

-- If your version of Confluence is earlier than 5.7, read the for all releases between your version and the latest version.
+- If your version of Confluence is earlier than 5.7, read the release notes and upgrade guides for all releases between your version and the latest version.

 - Download the latest version of Confluence.